 The first group was given a peppermint remedy in the form of an enteric-coated peppermint capsule three times per day for eight weeks.
-The second group, meanwhile, was given a placebo in the same quantity for the same period of time.
-Many of the test subjects after the eight week period showed less abdominal pain, and at least 14 participants found themselves completely free of any abdominal pain associated with IBS.
+The second group, meanwhile, was given a placebo in the same quantity for the same period.
+The results determined that many of the test subjects, after the eight week period, showed less abdominal pain, and at least 14 participants found themselves completely free of any abdominal pain associated with IBS.

-Gunpowder and Reduced Risk of Type II Diabetes:
+Reduced Risk of Type II Diabetes

-Blood glucose levels are normally regulated by the hormone known as insulin, but in those who have Type II Diabetes, the pancreas, the large gland in the body that produces this hormone is unable to function at full capacity.
-This means that insulin levels are generally low, which in turn, means glucose levels are too high.
+Blood glucose levels are regulated by the hormone known as insulin, but in those who have Type II Diabetes, the pancreas, which is the large gland in the body that produces this hormone, is unable to function at full capacity.
+This means that insulin levels are too low, which in turn, means glucose levels are too high.

 Also, since cells aren’t getting the glucose they need, their functionality decreases.
 The risks of developing Type II Diabetes are greatly increased when associated with lifestyle factors such as high blood pressure, obesity, insufficient physical activity, and poor diet.
-When these factors are accounted for, Gunpowder Green Tea can likewise reduce the risks.
-One 2006 Japanese Study clearly demonstrated that people who consumed up to 6 cups of any green tea variety a day were 33% less likely to develop Type II Diabetes.
+Providing one considers these factors and makes changes where necessary, Gunpowder Green Tea can aid in reducing the risks of developing type-2 diabetes.

 Stress is felt by an estimated 75% of populations in the UK, US, Canada, Australia, France, Germany, and South Korea, according to one recent poll.
 Stress can not only affect our mental well-being, but likewise our physical health.
 When left unattended, stress can negatively impact your immunity, as well as your sleeping patterns, sex drive, and digestive system health.